Arm Knitting went viral some years ago. This knitting is on a massive scale. Instead of knitting needles, you use your arms.

 - To cast off, follow these steps.

 - It doesn’t matter which side your stitches are on.
 But let’s say they’re on your left arm.

-- This is very similar to casting or binding off when you’re knitting with needles.
+- This is like binding off when knitting with needles.

 - Knit another stitch over to your right arm.

-- Again bring the stitch that was on your right arm, over the newly knitted stitch.
+- Bring the stitch that was on your right arm over the newly knitted stitch.
 You have one stitch on your right arm.

-- Continue with this method until you have binded off all the stitches.
+- Continue with this method until you have bound off all the stitches.

 - Cut off the excess.